joaocansi/terra-purge/README.md

 </h1>

 <p align="center">
   <b>OBS:</b> Plugin development isn't my main activity.
-If you need a well-suported plugin I highly recommend you doing your own or hiring someone to do make.
+If you need a well-suported plugin I highly recommend you doing your own or hiring someone to make.
 </p>

 <p align="center">